 - Billing CPT Code 64555 for the Actual Application of the P-Stim to the Patient.
 The American Medical Association defines Code 64555 as a “percutaneous implantation of neurostimulator electrode array, peripheral nerve (excludes sacral nerve).
 CMS explains that doctors using the P-stim without true electrodes in need of implantation (but mere acupuncture needles) should not bill under Code 64555.

 - Billing Modifier 25.
 A number of providers have added Modifier 25 to Code L8679 procedures despite the fact that no additional medical treatment or complaint was recorded.
-Per CMS, purpose of Modifier 25, however, is to document and capture a “significant, separately identifiable E/M service” provided by the same physician/qualified nonphysician practitioner “to the same patient on the same day as another procedure or other service with a global fee period.”
+Per CMS, the purpose of Modifier 25, however, is to document and capture a “significant, separately identifiable E/M service” provided by the same physician/qualified nonphysician practitioner “to the same patient on the same day as another procedure or other service with a global fee period.”

 What Could Happen in Your Case

 Your practice may become subject to a Medicare audit.
 Several types of Medicare audits exist.
 In general, regionally spread throughout the United States, Medicare Administrative Contractors (MACs) and Recovery Audit Contractors (RACs) are tasked to discover medically unnecessary procedures and unjust reimbursement (“overpayments”).
-Similarly, Zone Program Integrity Contractors (ZPICs) investigate potential fraud by referring providers to the Department of Health and Human Services (HHS) and the Office of Inspector General (OIG), the two agencies prosecuting health care fraud on behalf of the Department of Justice.
+Similarly, Zone Program Integrity Contractors (ZPICs) investigate potential fraud by referring providers to the Department of Health and Human Services (HHS) and the Office of Inspector General (OIG), the two agencies prosecuting healthcare fraud on behalf of the Department of Justice.
 There are two ways to get on the CMS radar.
-One way is mere bad luck when your practice is picked by a somewhat random computer analysis; the other way is a request for records when CMS already has information to believe that your practice did something wrong.
+One way is merely bad luck when your practice is picked by a somewhat random computer analysis; the other way is a request for records when CMS already has information to believe that your practice did something wrong.

 License Suspension or Revocation

 Paying back money may be one thing, but losing your license is the ultimate risk.
 If the government comes back with a finding of Medicare fraud, there is a real chance that your professional state board will be notified, and, if notified, will take action against your license.
 Don’t let this happen.
-There are many ways to avoid a finding of and an admission of health care fraud.
+There are many ways to avoid a finding of and an admission of healthcare fraud.
 The Oberheiden, P.C. track record in Medicare audits is easily summarized: not one provider has lost his/her license.

 False Claims Act Investigation (31 U.S.C.
 3729-3733)

 The False Claims Act (FCA) sanctions inappropriate billing practices and utilization of wrong codes.
 Specifically, the federal False Claims Act imposes severe penalties for submitting false or fraudulent claims to CMS.
 False or fraudulent in this context means any claim that was submitted in violation of established billing practices.
 Importantly, violations of the FCA do not have to be willful or intentional.
 It is sufficient to submit a claim when the provider “should have known” that the code used was incorrect.
 Each claim submission for P-Stim reimbursement could amount to an FCA violation.
-Because the government is not required to prove intent, the FCA is among the most widely utilized federal health care fraud statutes.
+Because the government is not required to prove intent, the FCA is among the most widely utilized federal healthcare fraud statutes.
 If found liable, providers are exposed to a penalty of up to $ 11,000 per claim submission, additional fines, and recoupments.
 Arguably, the P-stim code L8679 should have been coded as A9270, that is as a non-covered item or service.

 OIG Subpoena: Department of Health and Human Services (HHS)

-The attorneys at Oberheiden, P.C. have been on the forefront of P-Stim cases and we have helped many hard-working doctors successfully defend their practice and their license.
+The attorneys at Oberheiden, P.C. have been at the forefront of P-Stim cases and we have helped many hard-working doctors successfully defend their practice and their license.
 If you have questions or concerns about P-Stim cases, please call us today and request a free consultation with one of our experienced former Medicare prosecutors.

 Can the Case Be Criminal?

 Yes.
-Every health care fraud investigation has the potential for criminal prosecution.
-Pursuant to 18 U.S.C. § 1347, a person is guilty of health care fraud if the government proves beyond a reasonable doubt that the person:
+Every healthcare fraud investigation has the potential for criminal prosecution.
+Pursuant to 18 U.S.C. § 1347, a person is guilty of healthcare fraud if the government proves beyond a reasonable doubt that the person:

 - Knowingly and willfully executes, or attempts to execute, a scheme or artifice

-- To defraud any health care benefit program or obtain, by means, of false or fraudulent pretenses, representations, or promises, any of the money or property owned by, or under the custody or control of, any health care benefit program
+- To defraud any healthcare benefit program or obtain, by means, of false or fraudulent pretenses, representations, or promises, any of the money or property owned by, or under the custody or control of, any healthcare benefit program

-- In connection with the delivery of or payment for health care benefits, items, or services.
+- In connection with the delivery of or payment for healthcare benefits, items, or services.

 Although the nature of P-Stim cases is predominantly civil (and not criminal), in two instances P-Stim audits can turn into a referral to the U.S. Attorney’s Office.

 Bad Handling.
 As attorneys, we see all the time how a simple audit is underestimated or addressed incorrectly.
-What begins innocently with a request for some patient charts, can quickly turn into something bigger than necessary because providers decide to “handle” the matter themselves or with assistance of inexperienced counsel.
+What begins innocently with a request for some patient charts, can quickly turn into something bigger than necessary because providers decide to “handle” the matter themselves or with the assistance of inexperienced counsel.
 To be clear, any Medicare audit has the potential for a referral to law enforcement.
 Mistakes made at the entry level of an audit can hardly be undone.
 Statements to CMS, the casual handing over of files, or, worse, retroactive manipulation of patient records all have the potential for disaster.
-From our work as federal health care fraud prosecutors at the Department of Justice, we have seen over and over how a mishandled audit can lead to a referral for prosecution.
+From our work as federal healthcare fraud prosecutors at the Department of Justice, we have seen over and over how a mishandled audit can lead to a referral for prosecution.
 Don’t make that mistake!
-Recognize that you are not a lawyer and that the best real estate lawyer, or DUI lawyer, or even corporate health care lawyer may lack the specific experience dealing with federal law enforcement authorities and may not have the necessary track record of resolving audits at the first level.
+Recognize that you are not a lawyer and that the best real estate lawyer, or DUI lawyer, or even corporate healthcare lawyer may lack the specific experience dealing with federal law enforcement authorities and may not have the necessary track record of resolving audits at the first level.

 Egregious Practice.
 A second way the case can turn criminal is when the initial finding demonstrates an egregious, abusive, systematic, or deliberate wrongdoing.
 Even in those instances, the investigation may begin with a simple audit.
-Experienced lawyers will immediately recognize the problem and initiate effective defense mechanisms to bring things in order before the government continues its investigation.
+The best federal defense lawyers will immediately recognize the problem and initiate effective defense mechanisms to bring things in order before the government continues its investigation.
 Don’t allow the government time to build a case against you.
 Often, what begins apparently simple as a ZPIC audit, OIG subpoena, or other form of governmental inquiry, can quickly get out of control.
 Don’t let this happen!

 The former U.S. prosecutors and lawyers of Oberheiden, P.C. are available to offer their experience in correctly and efficiently handling Medicare audits.
 Call us today and find out what former Department of Justice lawyers recommend in your situation.